Two Kooks » ALL RECIPES » Side Dishes » Sweet & Tangy Grilled Eggplant Recipe

 Eggplant, maple syrup, oil, ketchup, red wine vinegar and seasonings (oregano, garlic powder, salt, pepper),

-sliced grilled eggplant on plate 1
+glazed grilled eggplant on plate.

 Shortcuts